Bringing Climate Science into your Classroom

-Each concept listed below links to a description of the topic, a discussion of what makes the topic important, ways to bring it into your classroom, suggestions for grade-level specific teaching strategies, and links to relevant teaching materials.1.
-The Sun is the primary source of energy for Earth's climate system.
+Each concept listed below links to a description of the topic, a discussion of what makes the topic important, ways to bring it into your classroom, suggestions for grade-level specific teaching strategies, and links to relevant teaching materials.

 What is Climate Literacy?

 According to the Climate Literacy Framework from the US Global Change Research Council, Climate Science Literacy is an understanding of your influence on climate and climate's influence on you and society.

 Download the color booklet, Climate Literacy Framework by the US Global Change Research Program

 4.Climate varies over space and time through both natural and man-made processes.